Avalanche-Subnet-Research/Avalanche_Research/README.md

    - Use statistical and analytical tools to interpret simulation results and identify patterns, anomalies, and vulnerabilities.
 5. **Develop Mitigation Strategies**:
    - Based on simulation results, propose and test mitigation strategies to address identified security concerns.

+# Continuous Fee Mechanism

+**Continuous Fee Mechanism:**
+The core of ACP-77’s proposal is the replacement of the high upfront stake requirement with a continuous fee mechanism.
+Instead of requiring a large initial deposit, validators will pay ongoing fees to maintain their subnet validator registration on the P-Chain.
+This change aims to make the network more accessible by spreading the cost over time rather than demanding a large sum upfront​ (blocmates. | Crypto News & Information)​.

+**Fee Calculation:**
+The dynamic fee mechanism will be based on a target utilization of total subnet validators registered to the P-Chain, rather than the economic activity on the subnet itself.
+This means that the fees will adjust according to the number of validators, aiming to balance the network's load and resources efficiently​ (HelloARC)​.

+**Impact on On-chain Costs:**
+The proposed dynamic fee mechanism is designed to lower the hardware and maintenance costs for subnet validators.
+By reducing the requirement for validators to also validate the primary network’s C and X chains, hardware costs can be significantly reduced—from approximately $250 per month to around $80 per month per validator​ (blocmates. | Crypto News & Information)​.